 Want more?
 Browse more things to do in the Stevens Point Area here.

 Hungry in the Stevens Point Area?
 Here are the top food experiences you can't miss:

 For local food, go straight to the source.
 Make a stop at Feltz Dairy Store, where after a scoop and some curds, you can also tour the robotic milking operation.
-To make it a meal, hit local favorites that work with local growers for farm to fork cuisine, including a-soshel, Father Fats, Muse, Emy J's, or PJ's Restaurant.
+To make it a meal, hit local favorites that work with local growers for farm to fork cuisine, including Father Fats, Muse, Emy J's, or PJ's Restaurant.

 Get more tasty suggestions with the Stevens Point Area dining guide.

 Spectators are encouraged and welcome to attend FREE of charge any and every day of the championship!
 Practice Rounds will be on Saturday, July 20 and Sunday, July 21, Stroke Play rounds on Monday, July 22 and Tuesday, July 23, and Match Play rounds Wednesday, July 24-Saturday, July 27.

 There will be bleachers set up at the practice areas for spectators to use.
 On the course, spectators are welcome to bring chairs to sit in if viewing from a specific hole is preferred or spectators are encouraged to walk the course.